0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Our most popular tour.
 Depart Melbourne early and follow the Great Ocean Road through Torquay, Bells Beach, the Memorial Arch, and Kennett River for koala spotting.
 Lunch in Apollo Bay, then through the Otway Ranges to the Twelve Apostles, Loch Ard Gorge, and Gibson Steps before returning via the inland route.

-Includes:Twelve Apostles · Loch Ard Gorge · Gibson Steps · Kennett River koalas · Apollo Bay lunch stop · Memorial Arch · Bells Beach · Otway rainforest walk · Expert guide · All transport
+Includes:Twelve Apostles · Loch Ard Gorge · Gibson Steps · Kennett River koalas · Apollo Bay lunch stop · Memorial Arch · Bells Beach · Otway rainforest walk · Expert guide · Hotel pickup & drop-off

 From $95 per person →

-Sunset golden light on Great Ocean Road coastal cliffs
+Sunset golden light on Great Ocean Road coastal cliffs, reverse itinerary tour avoiding crowds at Twelve Apostles

-Our reverse-itinerary tour designed to avoid crowds.
-Head directly to the Twelve Apostles for uncrowded morning viewing, explore Loch Ard Gorge and London Arch at leisure, then work back along the coast for koala spotting, rainforest walks, and a spectacular sunset stop — the formations glowing in golden and rose light.
+Our reverse-itinerary tour designed to beat the crowds.
+Head directly to the Twelve Apostles via the inland M1 motorway for uncrowded morning viewing, explore Loch Ard Gorge and London Arch at leisure, then work back along the coast for koala spotting, rainforest walks, and a spectacular sunset stop — the formations glowing in golden and rose light.

-Includes:Reverse itinerary (fewer crowds) · Twelve Apostles sunrise/sunset · London Arch · Loch Ard Gorge · The Grotto · Kennett River koalas · Rainforest walk · Sunset photography stop · Expert guide
+Includes:Reverse itinerary (fewer crowds) · Twelve Apostles golden-hour viewing · London Arch · Loch Ard Gorge · The Grotto · Kennett River koalas · Rainforest walk · Sunset photography stop · Expert guide

 From $125 per person →